 On October 27th I interviewed Daniela Izquierdo for the Origami Spirit Membership.
 I’d like to share some of our conversation as an example of the content being offered in ORIGAMIGOS, the Origami Spirit membership.

 Originally from Mexico, Daniela currently lives in Spain.
-She works with an interdisciplinary team of designers and engineers who use ORIGAMI as a creative tool for stress management and to help people develop visual and manual thinking.
+She works with an interdisciplinary team of designers and engineers who use ORIGAMI as a creative tool utilizing the health benefits of origami for stress management and to help people develop visual and manual thinking.
 Most of the special projects and workshops Daniela is involved with are conducted in Madrid, but there are also ongoing projects in Mexico and Britain.
 In our hour-long discussion we touched on many topics:

 - The importance of origami as a way to strengthen family bonds.